Marianafoot

-Marianafoot (foaled 25 March 2015) is a French Thoroughbred racehorse.
+Marianafoot (foaled 25 March 2015) is a retired French Thoroughbred racehorse and current breeding stallion.
 He won two minor races as a two-year-old in 2017 and two more races including the Listed Prix Luthier in the following year.
 In 2019 he won a valuable race in Qatar and a second Prix Luthier but appeared to be just below top-class as he was well-beaten when competing in Group races in Europe.
 After an injury disrupted 2020 campaign he emerged as a leading sprinter in the following year when he was unbeaten in seven races including the Prix Servanne, Prix du Palais-Royal, Prix de la Porte Maillot and Prix Maurice de Gheest.

 Background

 Marianafoot is a chestnut horse with a white sock on his left hind leg bred in France by his owner Jean-Claude Seroul.
 The colt was initially sent into training with Patrick Khozian.

 He was one of the best horses sired by Footstepsinthesand who was undefeated in a brief racing career which included the 2000 Guineas in 2005.
 Marianafoot's dam Marianabaa showed modest racing ability in France but did better as a broodmare, producing the Listed winner Padron.
 She was a distant female-line descendant of Rare Treat, an American broodmare who was the ancestor of Golden Fleece, Earthlight.
 Lightning Spear and Be My Guest.